 There's a lot of regulatory and legal issues for being a 'fiduciary advisor'.

 Does this fiduciary duty extend to other areas of their business interests such as selling life insurance and annuity products?
-NO!
-It does not!
-It only applies to activities as outlined in their ADV Part 2 "brochure".
+It could... but when you read up on the investment advisor representative, it primarily says that "these activities will be conducted in the spirit of being a fiduciary" (whatever that means).
+Generally, being a fiduciary primarily applies to activities and outside business activities as outlined in their ADV Part 2 "brochure".
 But such activities must be disclosed.

 David, are YOU a fiduciary?

-I am a life insurance and annuity agent.
-For my current licensing, I am NOT "a fiduciary".
+I am a life insurance and annuity agent (and I am an IAR for an RIA; please see above).
+For my current licensing, I am "a fiduciary".
 I AM a professional and I consider myself a Fiduciary Educator.
 Unfortunately there is no regulatory definition of a "professional", so please allow me to showcase my definition.

 I think there are three kinds of advisors out there: